Temperature & Shelf Life: The Arrhenius Equation in Confectionery

 Use the comparison to decide: Does the product need cold chain?
 Can it survive retail display temperatures?
 What's the minimum viable shelf life for your sales cycle?

-Pro Tip: If your product shows 45-day shelf life at 18°C but only 18 days at 28°C, consider whether your distribution chain can maintain <22°C. If not, reformulate for lower water activity or accept the shorter warm-weather shelf life.
+Pro Tip: If your product shows 45-day shelf life at 18°C but only 18 days at 28°C, consider whether your distribution chain can keep it cool and stable (ideally ~18°C).
+If not, reformulate for lower water activity or accept the shorter warm-weather shelf life.

 Frequently Asked Questions